 I was glad that we got to see more of Feyre’s sisters.
 We only knew snippets about them from the first couple of books, and I was glad that this book spent a fair amount of time exploring what happened to them after the cauldron.

 We see more Tamlin in this book.
 And it was exactly what I needed.
 Without being spoiler-y, I’m very very happy with the way his character arc progressed in this book.
 But I will admit that it left me wanting more.
-He was probably the character with the most growth in this book, aside from Lucien – which I also loved.
+He was probably the character with the most growth in this book, aside from Lucien – who I also loved.
 It felt like the other characters kind of had their growth arcs in ACOMAF, and so they didn’t change very much in this book.

-Fine.
 There was a fair amount of action throughout the story which always helps with the pacing.
 But when SJM takes her time with writing, I never really mind.
 She is really good about hiding hints and clues into plain lines of text and her interesting details and descriptions keep me interested through the slow parts.

 I had issues with the ending of this book, I will be honest.
 But despite that, I think it was the ending that this series deserved – even if it wasn’t the ending it needed to me.